Do you wonder how statistics lies?

 By definition, ignorance means lack of knowledge, understanding, or information about something.

-Does this mean that if presentation of statistics is done by those who have studied statistics we do not need to worry about statistics lying?
+Does this mean that if a presentation of statistics is done by those who have studied statistics we do not need to worry about statistics lying?

 Why is it so?